Skip to Content

 Frequently asked questions about security and baggage at Heathrow.

-Liquids, aerosols and gels can now be packed in your cabin bag, and are permitted in containers up to 2 litres.
-These do not need to be removed.
+Liquids, aerosols and gels can now be packed in your cabin bag and are permitted in containers up to 2 litres.
+These do not need to be removed from your cabin baggage.

 Duty free liquids, aerosols and gels purchased after security can be carried as hand baggage.
 However, these must be sealed at the time of purchase with the receipt inside a security tamper-evident bag.